al-hub/linuxmaster/README.md

 # linuxmaster

-### do you know the meaining of this linux command?
+### do you know the meaning of this linux command?
 umask 022
 chmod 1777 tmp (or chomd o+t tmp) grub